E-E–A–T stands for “Experience, Expertise, Authoritativeness, Trustworthiness.

-- Site navigation: How easy it is for users to find the information they’re looking for on the website, with clear menus, categories, and links.
+- Site navigation: It is easy for users to find the information they’re looking for on the website, with clear menus, categories, and links.

 - Accessibility: Making sure a website is usable for people with disabilities, such as those using screen readers or having difficulty with certain types of navigation.

 - Content readability: Ensuring the content is easy to read, using appropriate font sizes, colors, and spacing, as well as clear, concise language.

 - Visual design: The overall aesthetic and design of the website can contribute to a positive user experience when done well.

 - Security: Ensuring the website has a secure connection (HTTPS) and proper security measures in place to protect user data and privacy.

 - “Experience” – Google considers user experience an essential factor when ranking websites in search results.
 Optimizing your website for user experience can improve your chances of ranking higher and provide a better experience for your users.
 In May 2021, Google introduced the Page Experience Update, which emphasizes user experience even more by including Core Web Vitals metrics in its ranking algorithm.
 Core Web Vitals measure factors such as loading speed, interactivity, and visual stability of a website.